-Items must be consulted in the 24 hour loan room and users must adhere to the consultation guidelines.
+Items must be consulted in the Guest PC Access room and you must adhere to the consultation guidelines.

-For information about the history of the College contact Corporate Records Unit and College Archives.
+For information about the history of the College contact College Archives and Corporate Records Unit.

 Robert Annan, a Fellow of the Royal School of Mines, presented his private collection of works on the history of metal mining and metallurgy to the College in 1972.
 The collection consists of early printed books, manuscripts and modern books.
 Annan made the donation on condition that the collection be added to, and it now numbers some 1200 volumes.
 Of particular note are: 1495 printing of Albertus Magnus: De Mineralibus, First edition of Georgius Agricola: De Re Metallica (1556), Alvaro Alonso Barba: Arte de los Metales (1640),William Hardy: The Miner’s Guide (1748).
 Manuscripts include a warrant concerning mining rights signed by Lord Burghley in 1587 and the complete set of cost books of Wheal Buller Mine, Redruth, 1848-75.
 Items added beyond Annan’s original collection include issues of the Russian mining journal Gorn’ij Zhurnalshch for the period 1825-49.

 The collection covers metal mining and metallurgy (excluding ferrous metals and coal) and includes archaeometallurgy, early literature of metal mining, contemporary descriptions of mining, mining laws and customs (especially German, English and Spanish), modern histories and industrial archaeology (mostly British). c.1200 books (c.400 pre-1850) and 12 manuscripts.
 Of international significance.
 1495 to present.